28 Proven Ways to Get a Work Promotion Without Asking

 17. Attend Team Meetings & Speak Up

 It is easy to sit and say nothing in a team meeting, but you will be slowly forgotten over time.
 To be successful, you need to do the exact opposite.
-If your manager is good, they will usually make time for a team round-table to enable everyone to share their progress and updates to the team.
+If your manager is good, they will usually make time for a team roundtable so that everyone can share their progress and updates with the team.

-Team Meeting Tip: Be ready for the team meeting, have at least one topic to raise on the round-table, and be a speaker regularly on the fixed agenda.
-This does not mean speaking just for the hell of it, make it meaningful and value-adding, and you are on the right path.
+Team Meeting Tip: Be ready for the team meeting, have at least one topic to raise on the roundtable, and speak regularly on the fixed agenda.
+This does not mean speaking just for the hell of it; make it meaningful and value-adding, and you are on the right path.

 18. Be Focused On The Job At Hand